 ACCESS & LOCATION:

-If you are able to leave the luxurious lodge, you will find an exciting assortment of activities available in the surrounding plains and hills.
-Game drives take place during early morning as well as late afternoon to early evening – this is a great way to see the local wildlife!
+Expertly guided game drives- These take place during early morning as well as late afternoon to early evening – this is a great way to see the local wildlife.
 All Big Five animals roam the region, plus cheetah, Grant’s zebra, Maasai giraffe, eland, reedbuck, bushbuck, bushpig, wildebeest, and many more.
-The birdlife is impressive too – enthusiastic wildlife photographers might like to consider paying extra to book their very own vehicle and guide, in a package that includes loan of camera equipment to ensure you get fantastic photos.
+The birdlife is impressive too – enthusiastic wildlife photographers might like to consider paying extra to book their very own vehicle and guide, in a package that includes the loan of camera equipment to ensure you get fantastic photos.

-Horseback safaris- Ol Donyo Lodge is renowned for its horse safaris too – whether you are a beginner or an advanced rider, there is a suitable route for you.
-Advanced riders can even include fly camping in their horse safari!
-And with other pursuits including tracking, viewing from hides, and conservation and community out-reach programmes, there really is a lot to do here!
+Horseback safaris- Ol Donyo Lodge is renowned for its horse safaris too – whether you are a beginner or an advanced rider, there is a suitable route for everyone.
+Advanced riders can even include fly camping in their horse safari and make an adventurous night of it.